thadeshammer/obs-shader-conversions/README.md

 ### Cap to 60 FPS

-I'm still learning, but my understanding is that this will prevent updates from happening outside of 60 FPS (the frame will hold static, which is better for compression and thus better for processing, bandwidth, PCI bus stress, etc.) so if you run intense shaders, maybe this code will help you too.
+If you use this on time-based updates (or link ot to update maths otherwise) this can hold a current frame mostly static, reducing or elimating changes, which is better for compression and thus better for networking.
+In the examples I use it in, that's all it will do; other calculations will still be happening, so the GPU will still be working.
+Still, my bottleneck recently was (believe it or not) network bandwidth, so I'm trying this.

 ```cpp
 float limited_time() {